Chapter 17 Apriori and Post-Hoc Comparisons

 We start with the lowest p-value and compare it to the alpha that we’d use for the Bonferroni correction (\(\frac{0.05}{4} = 0.0125\)).

-If our lowest p-value is less than this corrected alpha, then we reject the hypothesis for this contrast.
+If our lowest p-value is less than this adjusted alpha, then we reject the hypothesis for this contrast.
 If we fail to reject then we stop.
 For our example, p = 0.0011 is less than 0.0125, so we reject the corresponding contrast (number 1) and move on.

-We then compare or next lowest p-value to a new corrected alpha.
+We then compare or next lowest p-value to a new adjusted alpha.
 This time we divide alpha by 4-1=3 to get \(\frac{0.05}{3} = 0.0167\), a less conservative value.
-If we reject this contrast, the we move on to the next p-value and the next corrected alpha \(\frac{0.05}{2}=0.025\)).
+If we reject this contrast, the we move on to the next p-value and the next adjusted alpha \(\frac{0.05}{2}=0.025\).

 This continues until we fail to reject a comparison, and then we stop.